altjerue/paramo/README.md

 - Fortran (either GNU or Intel)
 - HDF5

+## How to run it

+- Clone the repository
+- Create parameters file
+- `make`
-- OpenMP (optional)
+- Run executable

+### Example

+A fast way to run `Paramo` can be done by downloading/copy the file [`runGRB190114C.py`](https://bitbucket.org/comala/workspace/snippets/LpLgGL/afterglow-of-grb190114c#file-runGRB190114C.py) from the [snippets](https://bitbucket.org/comala/workspace/snippets/).
+Running this file will:
+- Create the parameters file
+- Compile `Paramo` for an afterglow simulation
+- Run the executable

+**Note**: The code can be run from another directory.
+This can be done by specifying in `runGRB190114C.py` its full address, as well `Paramo`'s.

 # References

-These are the most referenced works on which I based all the modeling
+These are the most referenced works on which I based all the modeling of afterglows

 - [PVP14] Pannanen, Vurm, Poutanen, 2014, A&A, 564, A77
 - [PM09]  Petropoulou, Mastichiadis, 2009, A&A, 507, 599